hamsternipples/nosedocs/noseblog.md

 yesterday was interesting because a few things happened after I wrote the previous entry. jaron was waching a movie and I was noticing a girl in the movie and I felt attraction, but then it waned much more rapidly than previously. there are a few things that I want to note about it. first, I began feeling the attraction almost immediately, which is sort of impossible because there's no way that nosebook could have taken the scene and rebroadcast it out to her in microseconds, so it seems that these sorts of reactions are spanning time, which means that I'm feeling a reaction from the future.

+the other possibility is that she could have, for whatever reason, decided to check in on me right when I was watching jaron's screen, only to see herself. if that's what happened, that's even more impressive :) very cool, and good sensing the impulse :)

-next, in order to neutralise the reaction, they would need to train some sort of recognition of it, and I don't know if they do it at the source (the girl), or if they do it in my own body, but either way it went away rapidly, but wasn't quite completely gone.
+so, for them to be able to neutralise the reaction, they would need to train some sort of recognition of it, and I don't know if they do it at the source (the girl), or if they do it in my own body, but either way it went away rapidly, but wasn't quite completely gone. this is what I noticed.

 it felt quite similar to a previous experience I had with a girl that I heard in the park which I felt attraction from, but then later watching stars, the attraction was gone, and I couldn't feel it anymore.
 I figured it was just sort of a "kinda sorta want it" sort of thing, so I passed on it -- but when I did, there was a motor roar, so I figured something must be up.
 I reasoned that if it it was just nosebook getting better at neutralising the signal and she really did want it, then LOA would make it bigger.